pgte/konphyg/README.md

 What happens here is that the settings in the base configuration are merged with the `redis.test.json` one (using deep merge), so you only have to place the differences inside the environment-specific file.

+# Examples

+For instance let's say you have this `redis.json` file:

+    {
+        host: 'redis.acme.com'
+      , port: 6379
+    }

+and that you have this `redis.development.json` file:
+    {
+      host: '127.0.0.1'
+    }

+The resulting configuration for the development environment will be the merge of the 2:

+    {
+        host: '127.0.0.1'
+      , port: 6379
+    }

+This also works with attributes nested at any level.

 ## NODE_ENV defaults

 If not present, the chosen environment is 'development'.